wepublish/analytics/README.md

 ##  Methods

-The package exposes two methods that can be called in order to call the tracker - `track` and `page`.
-Page method is meant to be called on page view, while track method should be called anywhere else - e.g. on successful request or inside some function.
+The package exposes one method that can be called in order to call the tracker - `page()`.
+Page method is meant to be called on page view.
 More methods are to be added in the future.

 ## References
 https://github.com/jonkoops/matomo-tracker/tree/main/packages/js